The budget for this new revenue and project implementation can be tracked through the Funding Our Future Dashboard.

-Grocery items such as fruits, vegetables, pantry basics and more will not increase in cost as a result of a sales tax increase.
+Grocery items such as fruits, vegetables, pantry basics and more did not increase in cost as a result of a sales tax increase.
 To help clarify how food is taxed, here is an example: the meal you eat in a restaurant will be taxed, but if you buy those same ingredients and cook at home, you’re not paying increased sales tax.
 See this chart for a detailed breakdown.

 Per State Tax Code, large items like boats and cars are also exempt.

 Q: How does Salt Lake City’s sales tax compare to other cities?

-A: Currently, Salt Lake City’s new sales tax rate (effective August 2018) will be 7.35%.
+A: Currently, Salt Lake City’s new sales tax rate (effective August 2018) is 7.35%.
 Comparatively, the current sales tax rate in Murray and South Salt Lake is 7.10% and includes groceries and large purchases.
 Park City has a tax rate of 8.45% and Moab’s tax rate is 8.60%.
 The sales tax rate in Sandy City and Provo is 6.85%.

 Q: Will the sales tax increase negatively impact retail businesses?

 A: The City is very sensitive to the sales tax increases impact on retail business.
 However, leaders also recognize that good roads and better transit options for customers, affordable housing for employees and increased public safety all have positive impacts for the future of retail and economic development in Salt Lake City.

 In preparation for the process to increase the City’s portion of sales tax, the Salt Lake City Finance Department met with two nearby cities, Murray and South Salt Lake, to discuss their recent sales tax increases and what impact, if any, those increases had on business revenues.
 Their studies of sales before and after the sales tax increase noted no negative impacts as a result of the increase.

 Q: How will the sales tax increase effect lower- and fixed-income residents?